LaunchCode-Education-Archived/csharp-web-development/src/chapters/exceptions/handling.rst

 -----------------

 To handle exceptions in C#, we use the **try/catch/finally** construction.
 This functions very similarly to exception handling tooling in other languages.
-When encountering a block of code you expect may result in an exception --- either because you threw the exception, or you are in one of the common causes we outlined on the previous page, the execution of the code should be wrapped in a ``try`` statement.
-If the code runs without an exception being thrown, ] then the program continues its business as usual.
-If, however, the action within the ``try`` block results in an encoutner with an exception, then a subsequent ``catch`` statement will be called. ``catch`` gives the program instructions on what to do in the event of an exception.
-The code inside a ``catch`` block is therefore meant to divert the program from stopping in its tracks when it reaches the exception.
+If you expect that a method might return an exception, the method call should be wrapped in a ``try`` statement.
+This could be because you threw the exception in the method yourself.
+Or you are in one of the common exception scenarios we outlined on the previous page.

+If the code runs without throwing an exception, then the program continues as usual.
+However, if the ``try`` block results in an exception, then a later ``catch`` statement will be called. ``catch`` gives the program instructions on what to do in the event of an exception.
+The ``catch`` block prevents the program from stopping when it reaches the exception.

 Here's how we can update our Temperature constructor with a ``try/catch`` to handle the exception: